tskit-dev/msprime/docs/file-format.rst

 ================    ==============      ======      ===========
 Path                Type                Dim         Description
 ================    ==============      ======      ===========
-/format_version     H5T_STD_U32LE       2           The file format version (major, minor).
+/format_version     H5T_STD_U32LE       2           The (major, minor) file format version.
 /sample_size        H5T_STD_U32LE       Scalar      The simulated sample size :math:`n`.
-/sequence_length    H5T_STD_U32LE       Scalar      The simulated sequence length :math:`m`.
+/num_loci           H5T_STD_U32LE       Scalar      The simulated number of loci :math:`m`.
 ================    ==============      ======      ===========

 +++++++++++
 Trees group
 +++++++++++

 The ``trees`` group is mandatory, and describes the tree sequence.
-A tree sequence is a sequence of coalescent records, and each record consists of five fields.
+This is composed of a sequence of coalescent records, and each record consists of five fields.
 The ``left`` and ``right`` fields define the genomic interval over which the record applies.
 The interval is half-open, so that the left coordinate is inclusive and the right coordinate is exclusive.
-Every genomic coordinate :math:`x` must lie in the range :math:`0 \leq x < m`, where :math:`m` is the sequence length defined in the root attribute ``sequence_length``.
+Every genomic coordinate :math:`x` must lie in the range :math:`0 \leq x < m`, where :math:`m` is the number of loci defined in the root attribute ``num_loci``.

 The ``node`` and ``children`` fields in a coalescence record define the event of the given node becoming the parent of the given pair of children.
 Every node is a positive integer.
-The ``time`` field in a coalescence record then defined the time at which this event occured.
+The ``time`` field in a coalescence record then defines the time at which this event occured.

 The ``trees`` group contains these coalescence records.
 The records are stored in the form of a seperate vector for each field for efficiency reasons.